talkjs/tutorials/how-to-add-chat-to-a-rails-app-with-talkjs/how-to-add-chat-to-a-rails-app-with-talkjs.md

 end
 ```

 This ensures that the default id field is not created and the one we created is used as the primary key.
+Note that `7.1` here is the version of `ActiveRecord` used to create the migrations – if you're adding TalkJS to your own project you might see a different version.

 Now, run the migration script to create the table:

 ```bash
 rails db:migrate